ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 # Tips for Efficient Coding with Claude Code

-This Fall I have adopted Claude Code as my primary AI coding assistant.
-In this blog post, I'd like to share some of my learnings how to use the tool efficiently.
+I have recently adopted Claude Code as my primary AI coding assistant.
+In this blog post, I'd like to share some of my learnings on how to use the tool efficiently.

 <!-- more -->